The Pieces of My Past

 He next wrote the music and lyrics for THE BAKER’S WIFE, followed by a musical version of Studs Terkel’s WORKING, to which he contributed four songs and which he also adapted and directed, winning the Drama Desk Award as best director.
 He also co-directed the television production, which was presented as part of the PBS “American Playhouse” series.
 Next came songs for a one-act musical for children, CAPTAIN LOUIE, and a children’s book, THE PERFECT PEACH.
 He then wrote music for three of the songs in the Off-Broadway revue, PERSONALS, lyrics to Charles Strouse’s music for RAGS, and music and lyrics for CHILDREN OF EDEN.

 He then began working in film, collaborating with composer Alan Menken on the scores for the Disney animated features POCAHONTAS, for which he received two Academy Awards and another Grammy, and THE HUNCHBACK OF NOTRE DAME.
 He also provided songs for DreamWorks’ first animated feature, THE PRINCE OF EGYPT, for which he won another Academy Award for the song “When You Believe.”
-He most recently collaborated with Alan Menken on the songs for Disney’s ENCHANTED.
+He collaborated again with Alan Menken on the songs for Disney’s ENCHANTED.

-Mr. Schwartz provided music and lyrics for the original television musical, GEPPETTO, recently adapted for the stage as MY SON PINOCCHIO.
+Mr. Schwartz provided music and lyrics for the original television musical, GEPPETTO, subsequently adapted for the stage as MY SON PINOCCHIO.
 He has released two CDs on which he sings new songs, RELUCTANT PILGRIM and UNCHARTED TERRITORY.

-Mr. Schwartz’s most recent musical, WICKED, opened in the fall of 2003 and is currently running on Broadway and in several other productions around the United States and the world.
+Mr. Schwartz’s Broadway musical, WICKED, opened in the fall of 2003 and is currently running on Broadway and in several other productions around the United States and the world.
 In 2008, WICKED reached its 1900th performance on Broadway, making Mr. Schwartz the only songwriter in Broadway history ever to have three shows run more than 1900 performances.

 His first opera, SEANCE ON A WET AFTERNOON, premiered at Opera Santa Barbara in the fall of 2009 and was recently produced by New York City Opera.